Health and safety requirements for Airbnb stays

 All Hosts and guests are required to follow the COVID-19 safety practices outlined above, as applicable, including Airbnb’s 5-step enhanced cleaning process between guest stays.
 Any Host or guest who repeatedly violates these guidelines may face other consequences, including account suspension or removal from the community.

 Additional guidance for travelling and hosting during COVID-19

 Don’t travel or host if you’ve recently been exposed to or have symptoms of COVID-19

-To protect the health and safety of our community, it is Airbnb’s policy that hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and guests should not check in to a listing if any of the following are true:
+To protect the health and safety of our community, it is Airbnb’s policy that Hosts (and all people who may be present at the listing before or during a stay) should not enter their listing(s) or interact with their guests, and that guests should not check into a listing if any of the following are true: